Trist0ne/T500xVORON/README.md

 # T500xVORON
 A Comgrow T500 Rework to install an RC8 Voron Stealthburner, complete with ChaoticLabs CNC Tap for nozzle based probing and Auto-Z offset, and CANBUS single cable intergration.
-This should be considered a moderatly advanced build; you will need experience configuring Klipper, crimping/soldering wire, using heat-set inserts, and be comfortable dissasembling/reassembling the T500.
+This should be considered a moderatly advanced build; you will need experience or be willing to learn configuring Klipper, crimping/soldering wire, using heat-set inserts, and be comfortable dissasembling/reassembling the T500.
 If your printer blows up in a million pieces (or otherwise doesn't work like you want it to), you are responsible.

 The guide below will cover the full T500 conversion; you may be able to deviate if you just want parts of it (for example; enabling sensorless homing on your stock T500) or you want to use different components (such as a different toolhead board or CANBUS adapter), but you're on your own if you do so.